19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Armor Properties/Light Armor Property.md

 ### Lack of Requirements

-If you do not meet the requirements:
+If you do not meet the requirements you are [Encumbered](../../Game%20Procedures/Conditions/Encumbered.md).

-1. You have [Disadvantage](../../Game%20Procedures/Die%20Rolling%20Mechanics/Disadvantage.md) on all [Checks](../../Game%20Procedures/Core%20Procedures/Check.md).
-2. You become [Exhausted](../../Game%20Procedures/Conditions/Exhausted.md) after wearing the armor for longer than 1 [Delve Round](../../Game%20Procedures/Core%20Procedures/Round.md#Delve%20Round).

 ## Don / Doff